cincospenguinos/HomeLibraryManager/README.md

 ## How do I use it?

-Simply throw a RESTful request at different URLs registered with the service.
+Simply throw an HTTP request at different URLs registered with the service.
 The service will always respond with a JSON string as follows:

 ```